Ayers Leadership Fellows

 The Ayers Foundation has made scholarships available for these aspiring school leaders, and Ayers Leadership Fellows will be selected from a pool of applicants based on merit and innovative partnerships with their individual school districts.

 Ayers Leadership Fellows will earn a Master of Education (M.Ed.) or Education Specialist (Ed.S.) degree in Educational Leadership at Lipscomb University and an administrative license in the state of Tennessee.
 Fellows will engage in field experiences and direct mentoring relationships with current educational leaders, and will be engaged in coursework designed to enhance researched-based best-practice leadership skills.
-A maximum of 15 Fellows will be selected to begin in August 2014.
+A maximum of 15 Fellows will be selected in May to begin classes in August 2016.

 The Ayers Foundation and Lipscomb's College of Education have made a new partnership program and scholarships available for aspiring school leaders throughout the region to earn an educational leadership master’s or education specialist degree with administrative licensure.
 Below you'll find resources explaining the fellows program, school district engagement and the program's timeline.

-Application and scholarship forms will be accepted beginning immediately and continuing through March 31.
-This will be the first—and potentially only—round of applications, so apply early.
+Application and scholarship forms will be accepted beginning immediately and continuing through April 30, 2016.

 About the Program and Institute